avyamsh/azure-terraform-bits/README.md

 # azure-terraform-bits
-All changes include for Azure terraform practice
+All changes include for Azure terraform practice.